-Best practices are guidelines, ethics, or ideas that represent the most efficient course of action in a given business situation.
+Best practices are guidelines, ethics development standards, or ideas that represent the most efficient course of action in a given business situation.

 Following best practices is a way to improve the performance and productivity of an organization, and something we take seriously here at Netguru.
 When it comes to software development best practices, what should software developers consider?

-Identifying and sharing good practices nurtures a learning culture and fills knowledge gaps.
+Identifying and sharing best software development practices nurtures a learning culture and fills knowledge gaps.
 Keeping best practices in mind also enhances efficiency, enables better decision-making, and provides employees with an internal knowledge base.
 Finally, costs fall and we save time, because all team members are on the same page across the software development lifecycle.

 Below, we’ve created a handy listicle, outlining 10 top software development best practices we stand by, plus a range of examples.